 TOP | MAIN

-Read Free at DarkSF.
-You can read the entire text free, with the option to buy if you wish.
-For the price of a cup of coffee, you can buy the e-book (no obligation).
-The coffee is gone in minutes, but the e-book (or p-book) is yours forever.
+Read Free at my online bookshop (Galley City dot com).
+You can read the first half free, with the option to buy the whole book (if you wish) for the mere cost of a cup of coffee.
+A cup of latte is gone in minutes, but the e-book is yours forever.
+Print editions also priced as low as overhead will permit.
 Enjoy a good read, tell your friends, leave a favorable review online, and post on social media.
 The author appreciates your kindness.
 Thank you!

 Browse or Buy at Amazon